pauldedecker/commco-lab/README.md

 permalink: /about/
 ---

-The NLSA COLLABORATIVE is a solidarity project.
-We are:
+The NLSA COLLABORATIVE is a research group in solidarity with People Who Stutter in the province of NL.

+It consists of:

 -people who stutter (PWS)
 -members of provincial government